September 24, 2025

 Is it difficult to compete with cheaper imported panels?

-While low-cost imports present competition, they also create an opportunity.
+While low-cost imports pose a challenge, they also create an opportunity.
 Many consumers and businesses have experienced issues with low-quality, unreliable panels.
-A local manufacturer focused on producing certified, high-quality modules can compete effectively by offering a more durable, trustworthy product with better local support and warranty fulfillment.
+A local manufacturer focused on producing certified, high-quality modules can compete effectively by offering a more durable, trustworthy product backed by better local support and warranty fulfillment.

 What government incentives support solar manufacturing?